mblayman/mattlayman.com/content/understand-django/2022-03-10-secure-apps.md

 ## The Three **C**s

-Security has a bunch of acronyms to learn.
+Learning about security involves learning a bunch of acronyms.
 I don't know if this is something that security researchers like to do, or if the reason is because the problems